 Books teach us patience.
 They wait for us between their lonesome times on dusty shelves.
-When we rediscover them and read them, they gift us new meanings.
+When we rediscover them and read them, they gift us with new interpretations that were previously un realised by us.
 Here is a selection of books that are patiently waiting to share their stories.

 P. D. Casely-Hayford